Henry F Garazo MD - Plastic Surgery Services & Med Spa

 Myth: Wrinkle treatment is only affordable if you're wealthy.

-Further, professional wrinkle treatment can vary in cost: microneedling, chemical peels, and Botox are all less expensive options that have truly noteworthy results, especially when used on a regular basis.
-While a facelift is our primary means of treating wrinkles surgically, these non-surgical options are often able to meet our patients’ needs when wrinkles or skin laxity are in their early stages.
+We can't overstate the importance of the preventative measures mentioned above when it comes to wrinkles—and prevention with skincare and a healthy lifestyle needn't be expensive.
+Professional wrinkle treatment can vary in cost: microneedling, chemical peels, and Botox are all less expensive options that have truly noteworthy results, especially when used on a regular basis.
+While a facelift is our primary means of treating wrinkles surgically, these non-surgical options are often able to meet our patients' needs when wrinkles or skin laxity are in their early stages.

 Myth: Face rollers and gua sha massagers help smooth fine lines and wrinkles.

 While traditional gua sha is applied to the body in Chinese medicine to improve certain medical conditions, claims that at-home facial tools improve fine lines and wrinkles are based on individual accounts, and not scientific evidence.
+Massaging your face is good for you: it encourages lymphatic movement and helps your body eliminate toxins, increases circulation, helps relax tense muscles, and can impart an immediate glow.
+But you will likely be disappointed if you rely on non-professional massage tools to treat wrinkles.

 Myth: Vaping won't give me wrinkles.

 Vaping, cigarette smoking, and other forms of nicotine use are known to constrict blood vessels and deprive the body of oxygen, thus leading to premature skin aging.
-While it’s now common knowledge that smoking will give you wrinkles, vaping is no exception as it too compromises your lung function.
+While it's now common knowledge that smoking will give you wrinkles, vaping is no exception as it too compromises your lung function.
+The longer you use nicotine, the more effects you will see in your skin—and there's no simple way to reverse the effects.
+The only way to stop accelerated aging is to quit vaping or smoking.

 Myth: Botox is the best injectable for treating wrinkles.